Strong electronic correlations and magnetism in systems containing transition metals and lanthanides

 ||Strong electronic correlations and magnetism in systems containing transition metals and lanthanides|

 ||10304 10407 |

-In this project, we plan to use density functional theory (DFT) and its combination with dynamical mean field theory (DMFT) to investigate various problems, grouped in three major lines of research.
+In this project, we plan to use density functional theory (DFT) and its combination with dynamical mean field theory (DMFT) to pursue two major lines of research.

 Our first line of research is focused on the nature of Vegard's law in solid solution alloys.
 Vegard's law establishes that the lattice constant of a binary alloy changes linearly with the concentration, when going from one end-point to the other one.
 The question we want to address here is how valid is this law at a microscopic level, i.e. for average inter-atomic distances.
 In a previous study we investigated Zn(S,Se), while now we intend to focus on Cd(S,Se).
 Exploring these two systems will allow us to see if our conclusions hold for anionic solutions of different compositions, as well as for crystal structures with different symmetries.
 In addition, we intend to extend the current investigation to other properties, as e.g. the elastic response or the band gap.
 These projects are done in collaboration with the experimental group of Prof. DD Sarma at the Indian Institute of Science (IIS) of Bangalore, India.
 All the experimental measurements have already been performed, while the data analysis requires input from our DFT calculations.